FrankWorldview/blockchain/smart_contracts/React.md

   useEffect(() => {
     console.log("Fetching data on component mount...");
-    fetch("https://api.thecatapi.com/v1/images/search") // An API to get random cat images.
-      .then(response => response.json())
+    fetch("https://api.thecatapi.com/v1/images/search") // An API to get random cat images .then(response => response.json())
       .then(data => setData(data));

-    // No dependencies: this effect runs only once when the component mounts.
+    // No dependencies: this effect runs only once when the component mounts }, []);
-  }, []);

   return (